jgarst/dotfiles/bin/README.rst

+tsc
+===
+I've aliased typescript to use strict defaults when called directly.

 ..
     I avoid aliasing my repl to py because Brett Cannon has claimed the name for his Python launcher.  https://github.com/brettcannon/python-launcher